ShreejaSivakumar/study-of-basic-gates/README.md

 **Result:**

-   Thus the given logic functions are implemented using logic gates and their operations are verified using Verilog programming.
+        Thus, the truth table of logic gates in Quartus II using Verilog programming is studied and verified.